shaystrong/sciencefair/Template.md

 ## Plan:

 I want to determine if I can make a robot get snacks for me.
-This robot needs to be able to use voice commands to navigate thgouh the house, from my room, to the kitchen.
-It must pick up a snack on the floor.
+This robot needs to be able to use voice commands to navigate through my house, from my room, to the kitchen.
+It must pick up a snack on the floor in the kitchen.
 I would like to determine, using only $25 in parts, how heavy a snack I can get the robot to pick up and how fast he can get it back to me.

 ## Hypothesis: